Rekulous/CloneCord-Bot/README.md

 Now, you can continue on depending the steps for what platform you are running this on.

 Open up your Terminal or Command Line and then run `python CloneCord.py` or `python3 CloneCord.py`.
 The output of the Terminal or Command Line should have no errors and show that everything is all ready.

+## Repl.it
+You are not able to run this bot on Replit because it cannot install or run GClone in the Shell or Python.
+Instead, use Heroku or run it on your system.